Rishikesh5442/Docs/docs/legal/bot.md

 You may opt out by Removing the bot from any Server you have the rights for.

 ### Contact
-People may get in contact through e-mail at support@purrbot.site, or through the official [Support Discord][support] of the Bot.
+People may get in contact through e-mail hrishikeshtiwari5000@gmail.com, or through the official [Support Discord][support] of the Bot.
 Other ways of support may be provided but aren't guaranteed.

 ----